Corporate Governance

 Compliance

-The Company’s remuneration policy is the responsibility of the Remuneration Committee which was established in March 2013 and terms of reference were reviewed and updated on 20 December 2023.
-The objective of the remuneration policy is to ensure the compensation packages are adequate to attract, retain and motivate people of high quality and experience, align their incentives with those of shareholders, and achievement of the company’s strategic objectives in line with industry practice.
+The Company’s remuneration policy is the responsibility of the Remuneration Committee, established in March 2013 with terms of reference last updated on 20 December 2023.
+Its objective is to ensure remuneration is competitive, supports the attraction and retention of high-quality individuals, aligns incentives with shareholders, and promotes delivery of the Company’s strategic objectives in line with market practice.

-The Remuneration Committee believes that the base salary and benefits for the Executive Directors should represent a fair return for employment but that the maximum total potential remuneration may only be achieved in circumstances where the relevant Executive has met challenging personal and group objectives that contribute to the Group’s overall performance.
+The Remuneration Committee believes that the base salary and benefits for the Executive Directors should represent a fair return for employment but that the maximum potential remuneration from an annual bonus may only be achieved in circumstances where the relevant Executive has met challenging personal and group objectives that contribute to the Group’s overall performance.

 Application

-A healthy dialogue should exist between the Board and all of its stakeholders, including shareholders, to enable all interested parties to come to informed decisions about the Company.
+A healthy dialogue should exist between the Board and all of its key stakeholders, including shareholders, to enable all interested parties to come to informed decisions about the company.
+Board members, in particular the chair, should be proactive in their effort.

-In particular, appropriate communication and reporting structures should exist between the Board and all constituent parts of its shareholder base.
-This will assist:
+In particular, appropriate communication and reporting structures should exist between the Board and all constituent parts of its shareholder base and other key stakeholders.
+This will assist

-- The communication of shareholders’ views to the Board; and
+- the communication of shareholders’ and other key stakeholders’ views to the Board; and

-- The shareholders’ understanding of the unique circumstances and constraints faced by the Company.
+- the shareholders’ and other key stakeholders’ understanding of the unique circumstances and constraints faced by the Company.

 Compliance